 Superior Results through Superior Technology

 We offer a range of laser eye surgery options at our Phoenix-area practice, the Arizona Eye Institute & Cosmetic Laser Center.
-One such laser treatment is the YAG laser, which can be utilized to treat cataracts.
+One type of technology we use is the YAG laser, which can be utilized to treat cataracts.
 "YAG" is an acronym for "yttrium-aluminum-garnet" and a YAG laser is composed of invisible infrared light.
 In general, the word "laser" stands for "Light Amplification by Stimulated Emission of Radiation."
 A laser is a concentrated beam of light, created when an electric current passes through a special material.
 The YAG laser is a "photodisruptive" type of laser whereby the light cuts or sculpts the tissue, similar to a knife.
 This photodisruptive beam cuts thin membranes inside the eye that are blocking vision.

 The most common ophthalmic procedure in which a YAG laser is used is known as a "posterior capsulotomy," which is a laser eye surgery procedure which is often necessary after cataract surgery.
 The posterior capsule which normally supports the intraocular lens implant following cataract surgery is normally clear.
 However, with the passage of time, this capsule can become cloudy or wrinkled, most commonly within 12 to 24 months after surgery.
 It acts much like a piece of cellophane, which is easy to see through when stretched tight, but which causes blurred vision when wrinkled or opacified.
 This wrinkling or cloudiness can interfere with vision in ways similar to the original cataract.